Flight proven, light-weight and flexible point-to-point thermal straps

 - Talk to us and get your quote

 - Integrate & launch

 “We faced the need to combine high thermal conductance with mechanical de-coupling and low mass, using proven technology.
-HiPeR Flexlinks offered a solution and the design team at Airbus DS NL greatly helped in optimising the design.
+HiPeR Flexlinks offered a solution and the design team at Airbus NL greatly helped in optimising the design.
 We used the additional design margin to improve the performance of our primary payload.”

 “Your strap is so flexible, our test equipment can’t measure the stiffness.”

 Get in touch with us and send an email.